- Alcohol Abuse

 According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), 14.5 million adults and 414,000 adolescents struggled with alcohol addiction in 2019.

-Although moderate alcohol use isn’t harmful, alcohol abuse can have severe and life-threatening consequences.
+Although moderate alcohol use isn’t harmful, alcohol abuse can have severe and life-threatening side effects.
 Fortunately, there is a wide range of evidence-based treatment options that can help you recover from alcohol use disorder.

 About 85.6% of adults have drunk alcohol at least once in their lifetime, according to a 2019 survey.
 Moderate alcohol consumption, which is 2 drinks or less a day for men and 1 drink or less a day for women, is generally safe.